 · Note: This change took effect in February 2009 as part of the American Recovery and Reinvestment Act of 2009.
 The Act previously did not apply to recreational vessels less than 65 feet in length.

+Employees involved in aquaculture, including those engaged in cultivating and harvesting aquatic plants and animals, are not covered by the Act, even though they work over navigable waterways in some cases.
 In summary, not everyone who works on or over navigable waters is eligible for coverage by USL&HWCA.
 Only employees in the specific occupations and categories indicated having duties directly related to the covered operations are eligible for coverage.

 Why is the United States Longshore and Harbor Workers Compensation Act (USL&H) important?
 The Longshore Act in §932 requires that every maritime employer obtain Longshore Act coverage from an insurance carrier authorized by the U.S. Dept. of Labor, or obtain the authorization of the U.S. Dept. of Labor to self-insure.
 If an employer fails to meet this insurance requirement, the following provisions apply: